 Doing our best every day to boost our bodies with anti-inflammatory food, which can have a reverse effect on the inflammation.
 To eat good quality food, made by nature and not by man.
 Food is medicine and medicine is food (Hippocrates).
 When we eat foods in its original form, which have not been processed or modified by man, our bodies naturally know how to handle it and break it down in the best way possible.
 If we can also avoid most of the chemicals sprayed on fruits and vegetables we are also helping our bodies to fight inflammation.

 In our house, we prioritize to cook food from scratch so that we know exactly what is in it.
 We also make sure we add lots of vegetables from different colors, allowing its polyphenols to come together and create super powers in our bodies which will fight inflammation and boost health.
 We make sure to eat a good quality of all the building blocks our bodies need, avoiding the foods that create inflammation and adding anti-inflammatory boosters like spices (lots of turmeric and ginger), berries and fermented foods.
+Check out our post What qualitarians eat to learn more about our philosophy around food.

 Most research show that sleep is critical, not only for your health and immune system, but also for proper memory function, mood, performance and avoiding fatigue.
 Sleep is also a healing process for our bodies, a chance to repair cells and organs and deal with inflammation.
 A key factor in this is what time we go to bed, as we get the most quality sleep between 10pm – 2am.
 This also includes the routine of gradually slowing down in the evening and avoiding the blue light from TV, phones, ipads etc. an hour before bedtime.
 It is much better to wind down with a good book, crosswords or something meditative.